AIPEAC/AIPEAC/README.md

 ## Hi there 👋

-I’m Peac, an AI-focused developer.
+I’m Allen, an AI-focused developer.
 I am also interested in building end-to-end applications using Flutter (client) and Rust (backend).

 ## My languages and tools
 - Dart (Flutter)